How to Get More People to View Your eBay Listing

 Fix it with Sell Similar.

-Instead of clicking "Relist" — which carries over the same stale data — use “End” and then “Sell Similar.”
+Instead of clicking "Relist," which carries over the same stale data, use “End” and then “Sell Similar.”
 This gives your listing a new item ID and a “fresh start” in Cassini’s eyes.
-It works even better if you change the price, update the title, updating a few of their item specifics, or improve the photos.
+It works even better if you adjust the price, update the title, modify a few of their item specifics, or enhance the photos.

 Example: A seller in our network with hundreds of GTC (Good Til Canceled) listings hadn’t sold their watch bands in months.
 They used our automated relisting cycle to end, clone, and refresh listings every 50 days with small pricing tweaks.
 Within 3 weeks, their impressions jumped by over 150%.

-If this sounds familiar, you might want to check out our Auto-Relaunching feature.
-It automatically ends and relists items based on rules you set — for example, every 50 days, or only if an item hasn’t sold in 90 days.
+If this sounds familiar, you may want to check out our Auto-Relaunching feature.
+It automatically ends and relists items based on rules you set, for example, every 50 days, or only if an item hasn’t sold in 90 days.
 One seller who used this feature saw a 150–200% increase in impressions, simply by automating the process.
 [Read the full case study here.]

-Pro Tip: Don’t keep listings around for the history.
-If an item hasn’t sold in 4–6 months, and especially if you haven’t sold multiple units, delete it and relist it as new.
+Pro Tip: Don’t keep listings around for the 'history'.
+If an item hasn’t sold in 4–6 months, and primarily if you haven’t sold multiple units, delete it and relist it as new.

 2. Make Titles for Crawlers, Not for Humans